coffeemug444/GuitarFrets/README.md

 # Guitar Frets #

-flashcard program for memorising the notes of all fretting positions
+Flashcard program for memorising the notes of all fretting positions

+# Installation #

+Install SFML:

+Arch: `sudo pacman -S sfml`

+Ubuntu: `sudo apt install libsfml-dev`

+Then run `make` to create the `main` file